appium/appium-xcuitest-driver/README.md

 Kill the given app on the real device under test by instruments service.
 If the app is not running or failed to kill, then nothing is done.

-XCUITest driver 4.4 and higher does not require external library.
+XCUITest driver 4.4 and higher does not require [py-ios-device](https://github.com/YueChen-C/py-ios-device).
 XCUITest driver 4.3 requires [py-ios-device](https://github.com/YueChen-C/py-ios-device).

 #### Arguments